Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Testing is scheduled when positions are available.

 Payments are not taken by phone.
-You may leave your payment or paperwork in the drop box or you may return during business hours with the clerk to handle your case(s).
+You may pay on-line, or leave your payment/ paperwork in the drop box, or you may return during business hours with the clerk to handle your case(s).
 Warrants are not issued during a court absence and additional time is added due to Clerk's office being closed for anything other than holidays and weekends.
 Juveniles cannot pay online.

 No, you are not eligible if you hold a commercial drivers license (CDL).